fcrepo/fcrepo.github.io/README.md

  * https://github.com/fcrepo/fcrepo-specification
  * https://github.com/fcrepo/fcrepo-specification-atomic-operations

-THe directory structure is manually created although this cound be done by a build script and the various static content dirs are put into place and committed to GitHub where [GitHub Pages](https://pages.github.com) looks after the rest of tghe deployment.
+The directory structure is manually created although this cound be done by a build script and the various static content dirs are put into place and committed to GitHub where [GitHub Pages](https://pages.github.com) looks after the rest of the deployment.